algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ### 3.7 NFC

-The device should be able to communicate with the mobile application or a card using NFC.
+The device should be able to communicate with the mobile application using NFC.
 Our goal is to add this NFC feature to the device.
 The NFC feature will ease the use of the device by the user.
+As of now, the user has to open the mobile application and unlock the device using the mobile application.
+With the NFC feature, the user will only have to tap the device with the mobile application open to unlock it.

 ### 3.8 Alarm management